 If you’re planning on taking a number of trains during your time in Italy, then a train pass can be good value.
 If you’re from outside of Europe, you can view Eurail Italy Passes here.
 Alternatively, if you’re from the EU, you can view Interrail Italy Passes here.

-If you want to get a bit off the beaten path in Italy and explore on your own terms, renting a car could be a great idea.
-Prices for a hire car can vary, but you’re looking at a price starting at about €25-30 per day for a basic car.
-Note that prices are often less for a manual transmission.
+If you want to get a bit off the beaten path in Italy and explore on your own terms, renting a car is an excellent option.
+Prices for a hire car can vary, but you’re looking at a price starting at about €25-30 per day for a basic car without any additional insurance.
+Note that prices are often lower for a manual transmission.

 On average, plan to spend about €10-30 per person per day on transportation taking all of the above-mentioned things into account.

-Food Prices in Italy
+Food Prices

 So let’s talk about the cost of one of the main things that attract thousands to visit Italy: food.
 Food in Italy is delicious, diverse and, surprisingly, doesn’t have to be that expensive.
 Sure, it is possible to splash out a small fortune on a high-end meal but in my experience, this is more of an exception rather than the rule.